sandhyaparna/Data-Science/Modeling/Outliers & Influential Observations.md

 * Treat seperately
 * Use algorithms robust to outliers - like Decision trees
 * Build 2 models - 1 for normal values and other for extreme values
+* Weighting mechanism - give more wt to extreme values

 ### PyOD Library